eireninja/webhook-api-worker/memory-bank/activeContext.md

    - Enhance logging for security events
    - Review and update dependencies for security patches

-5. **Rate Limit Monitoring**: Monitor compliance with OKX API rate limits.
+7. **Rate Limit Monitoring**: Monitor compliance with OKX API rate limits.

 ## Next Steps

+1. Implement operation tracking in position management functions (getCurrentPosition, closePerpsPosition, closeInvPerpsPosition).

+2. Add operation tracking to order execution functions (executeSpotTrade, executePerpsOrder, executeInvPerpsOrder).

+3. Update webhook handlers with operation tracking.

-1. Test the improved security implementation with various request types to ensure all routes are properly protected.
+4. Test the improved security implementation with various request types to ensure all routes are properly protected.

-2. Validate that the IP whitelist is working as expected by testing with both allowed and disallowed IPs.
+5. Validate that the IP whitelist is working as expected by testing with both allowed and disallowed IPs.

-3. Test the optimized spot trading functionality with various scenarios to ensure it correctly handles all trade types without leaving dust.
+6. Test the optimized spot trading functionality with various scenarios to ensure it correctly handles all trade types without leaving dust.

-4. Integrate the system flow diagram into the project documentation.
+7. Integrate the system flow diagram into the project documentation.

-5. Review other trading functions for similar optimization opportunities.
+8. Review other trading functions for similar optimization opportunities.

-6. Fix webpack async/await compatibility issue.
+9. Fix webpack async/await compatibility issue.

-7. Verify error handling across all accounts.
+10. Verify error handling across all accounts.

-8. Monitor rate limiting effectiveness.
+11. Monitor rate limiting effectiveness.

-9. Re-implement PnL calculation and display.
+12. Re-implement PnL calculation and display.

 ## Current Questions and Clarifications Needed